Why Do Students (Not) Choose Second-Cycle Mathematics Studies? Questionnaire and Graduate-Tracking Evidence from Poland: Questionnaire results and their analysis

 Perhaps the most noticeable change in opinions when comparing the views of students on general and specialized subjects is their usefulness on job market.
 The large majority of respondents is convinced that the knowledge and skills they obtain during the speciality courses are either sufficient on their own to meet the expectations of their future employer (almost $30\%$ of responses) or they believe that these constitute to a decent foundation, upon which they will be able to expand the repertoire of their own abilities (half of the questioned students).
 It is important to point out that over $50\%$ of respondents are unsure whether they will be able to match expectations of the job market with the skills they gain via elective/specialized courses -- this can indicate that they do not know, what the tentative employer might expect from them.

 The results of the questionnaire suggest that the equilibrium between the number of general and elective choices in the case of most universities could be shifted a bit towards increased number of specialized courses.
 This opinion is shared -- to some extent -- by nearly $50\%$ of the respondents.
 This is further backed up by the fact that only $22\%$ of students believing there is sufficient or excessive number of specialized courses in their curriculum.
 The discourse about the number of computer-related subjects amongst the specialized courses tends in similar direction, however there is a stronger opposing fraction towards the increasing the number of such subjects in the elective part of their curriculum.
-We will return to this discussion a bit later.